 A Kind of Mission StatementIn discussing T. radicans, we will consider all of its component parts.
-No, we will not give an encyclopedic description, as is commonly found in articles concerning poison ivy.
+No, we will not give an encyclopedic description, as is commonly found in comprehensive articles.
 Instead, we will demonstrate the plant’s better aspects.

 Personal ContactMost of us are careful to steer clear of poison ivy.
 The rash otherwise incurred can be severe.
 If we desire to clear it out, we may wear protective clothing.
 And when we remove that, we recognize we need to continue exercising caution since residue remains on that clothing!
 What is the active agent in poison ivy (and oak and sumac) that causes so much concern for those exposed to it?

 It is urushiol.
 We know what that stuff does.
 But did you know this same substance is found in cashews, pistachios, and mangoes?
 So why are the first two foods not usually a problem?
 The irritant is found in the shells, rather than the contents.
 What part of poison ivy is urushiol-free?
 Not the roots.
 Not the stems.
 Neither the leaves nor the berries.
 Only the nectar and pollen.
 In fact, honey derived from poison oak is safe to eat.
 That sounds like one good use for the weed!
 Now we’ll discuss an additional use with a surprise twist involving animals.

 Poison Ivy and the Animal WorldTo the animals, T. radicans is food.
 Just food!
 They possess no allergy to poison ivy.
 To quote the Smithsonian Insider’s Poison Ivy Primer, “Your dog and cat don’t get it, nor do birds, deer, squirrels, snakes and insects.”
 Goats love the stuff.
 In fact, they are sometimes used to remove poison ivy from a property.
 So the second use of poison ivy is food for the animals.
 Let’s consider some other aspects of Toxicodendron species.